Domaine Bernard Defaix - Chablis 1er Cru Côte de Léchet 2023

 About the wine:

-Here, too, the oak influence is pleasantly subtle, though noticeable in the ripe, layered aromas of candied citrus, poached pear, shellfish, and a hint of wet stone.
-Here too, the medium-bodied, beautifully textured flavors display excellent volume and evident power and minerality on the sap-like, salty, and dry finish that is deceptively long.
+Here, too, the oak aging is pleasantly subtle, though noticeable in the ripe, layered aromas of candied citrus, poached pear, shellfish, and a hint of wet stone.
+Here, too, the medium-bodied, beautifully textured flavors display excellent volume, along with evident power and minerality on the sap-like, salty, and dry finish that lingers surprisingly long.
 This wine is also well worth discovering.
 2029+ / Top Value

 Jancis Robinson